 Already executed atomic swaps

 Contrary to the mainstream belief that the first successful atomic swap has happened amongst Decred & Litecoin, there were several projects and teams that were pushing this technology long time ago.
 Nobody can actually know who was the first to successfully conduct an atomic swap but the origins of the idea date all the way back to mid-2013.
 However, Komodo’s lead developer, JL777, took things into his own hand and completed his first atomic swap in mid-2014 making Komodo Project definitely one of the first candidates in the atomic field.
 This has set a motion wave for Komodo team as they pushed this technology onward with many other coins and blockchains since then.
-More in a detailed timeline that can also be found on their blog.

 Another atomic swap implementation that caught most of the public eye in the blockchain space was between Litecoin and Decreed.
 Both teams have inputted a lot of work, with even Charlie Lee pulling of the test run.